creatoro/sso/README.md

 # SSO - single sign on module for OAuth providers

-With this module you can login your users via OAuth providers while using the Auth module of Kohana.
+With this module you can login (and sign up) your users via OAuth providers while using the Auth module of Kohana.
 The currently supported providers:

 * Twitter